ga-adi-gelato/Course-Materials/lessons/web-communication/http-rest-lesson/readme.md

 http://www.acme.com/phonebook/UserDetails?firstName=John&lastName=Doe
 ```

-> Check: Can students identify the correct parts of a URL?
+> Check: Can you identify the correct parts of a URL?

 ## Introduction: Client request (5 mins)
 HTTP messages are made of a **header** and a **body**.
 The body can often remain empty; it contains data that you want to transmit over the network, in order to use it according to the instructions in the header.
 The header contains metadata, such as encoding information; but, in the case of a request, it also contains the important HTTP methods.
 Now let's look at the client request.